Static Site Generator

 Using a static site generator to produce a completely static website no doubt has its advantages.
 The following outlines a few of these benefits.

-For instance, if you are using a dynamic site and have a PHP variable within your HTML file such as
+For instance, if you are using a dynamic site and have a PHP variable within your HTML file, like

 Being that the site is completely static, this allows for an easy and straightforward integration with a CDN.
 Caching dynamic content via a CDN is often times not recommended, however with a completely static site, everything can be delivered by the CDN.
 There are no special or complex rules that need to be configured and static site hosting with a CDN can be accomplished in just a few steps.